LGgFour/android_device_lge_g4/README.md

 run the following commands to be sure nothing was missed:

-'sed -i 's/lineage/mynewrom/' AndroidProducts.mk'
+`sed -i 's/lineage/mynewrom/' AndroidProducts.mk`

-'sed -i 's/lineage/mynewrom/' mynewrom.mk'
+`sed -i 's/lineage/mynewrom/' mynewrom.mk`

 #### for 7:

-run the command 'grep -r lineage *.mk' to verify that there are no entries related to lineage left
+run the command `grep -r lineage *.mk` to verify that there are no entries related to lineage left

 #### for 8 & 9: